In this blog post, we share some insights, tips and practical resources about maintaining a work-personal life balance

 Moodgym is a self-help tool created to help users prevent and control symptoms of depression and anxiety.
 It is an online self-help guide which teaches skills based on cognitive behaviour therapy, a talking therapy that can help you overcome your issues by changing the way you think and act.

 2. Stress Busting platform

 Stress Busting is a website which offers information about the symptoms, causes and treatment of stress.
 Besides the informative part, Stress Busting provides three different tests (stress, personality and symptoms) that determine your level of stress.
 The website also offers information about a 32 different stress busting treatments from acupuncture and laughter therapy, to Reiki and Tai Chi.
 This comprehensive website is a great tool to learn more about stress busting tips and tricks.

 3. Podcasts for mental health and wellbeing

 The Mental Health Foundation offers a range of wellbeing podcasts that are free to listen and available online.
 Hosted on Soundcloud, the podcasts cover a wide range of topics from mindfulness, nutrition and mental health.

 4. Click Relationships to improve relationships

-The Couple Connection is a ‘do it yourself’ relationship support service.
-The platforms shares research and practical experience for parents and couples who want to work on their relationships for themselves.
+Click Relationships is a ‘do it yourself’ relationship support service.
+The platform shares research and practical experience for parents and couples who want to work on their relationships for themselves.
 The site provides a wide range of articles, self-assessment tools, activities, quizzes, exercises, and courses to help people to improve and strengthen their relationships.